buraglio/resume/Nick-Buraglio-Resume.md

 - Department of Energy agency level IPv6-only IPT Implementation team lead for [OMB M-21-07](https://www.whitehouse.gov/wp-content/uploads/2020/11/M-21-07.pdf)

+#### Consulting Research Architect, Office of the CIO, University of Illinois - 2025 - Present

+Provide expertise on IPv6, cloud strategy, and WAN architecture for the University of Illinois System on a contractual basis.
+.
 #### Network and Security Architect, CTO, ForwardingPlane, LLC - 1998 - Present

 - Provide consultation, design, and strategic input for data center and service provider networks